scritcash/scrit-whitepaper/scrit-whitepaper.md

 DBCs are single-use digital coins in predifined denominations.
 The denomination, expiry, and currency of these coins are encoded by public signing keys employed by *mints* (the issuers of DBCs in Scrit).
-A signature done by a mint guarantuees the authenticity of DBCs.
-The *spendbook* of mint guarantees uniqueness (and thereby prevents double spends).
+A signature done by a mint guarantuees the authenticity of a DBC.
+The *spendbook* of a mint guarantees uniqueness (and thereby prevents double spends).

-DBCs have the following format:

--   L-Value:
-    -   Amount (4 byte)
-    -   Currency (2 byte)
-    -   Expiry (8 byte)
-    -   Hash(ACS) (32 byte)
-    -   Randome bytes (16 byte)
-    -   Signature algorithm (1 byte)
--   Signatures:
-    -   Mint ID $1$ (4 byte)
-    -   Signature $1$ (at least 32 byte)
-    -   ...
-    -   Mint ID $n$
-    -   Signature $n$ (at least 32 byte)

-That total size of a DBC is $65 + n * 36$ byte (or more for different signature algorithms).

-To search for public keys the *key list* of a mint ID (which is given in the signature) is searched for the currency, expiry, and amount combination given in the DBC.

-A key list contains the following data:

--   Signature keys:
-    -   Amount, currency, expiry
-    -   Public key
--   Signatures:
-    -   Mint (**TODO**: sig of identity key of mint?)
-    -   Signature keys
+DBCs consist of a message and a list of signatures.
+The message contains information for looking up signature public keys as well as information to enforce ownership and uniqueness.
+Values for key lookup are amount, currency, and expiry, as well as signature algorithm.
+They refer to an entry in the *key list* (see below).
+Furthermore, the ownership is encoded by a hash of an *access control script* (ACS) with which the mint verifies the user's authority to execute a transaction.
+The message also contains a random value for uniqueness.
+The list of signatures consists of at most one signature per mint in the network.
+Signatures contain the mint ID in addition to the cryptographic values of the signature itself.

+Given the fields contained in the DBC (amount, currency, expiry, signature algorithm, and mint ID) the signing public key can be looked up from the system-wide published key list.
+Given the retrieved public key, the signature can be verified.
+This ensures that the values set in the message of the DBC match the signing key of the mint (otherwise the signature would be invalid).

+Each mint publishes a list of its DBC signing keys.
+Per signing key the list contains the following information: amount, currency, signature algorithm, beginning and end of the signing epoch, the end of the validation epoch, and the corresponding unique public key.
+All entries are together signed by both the long-term identity signature key and each unique DBC signing key contained in the list.
+This ensures that the private key corresponding to each public key contained in the list is actually controlled by the mint identified by the long-term identity signature key, which prevents the creation of forged DBCs.
+The association between certification values and the DBC signing key must be globally unique (which has to be verified by all clients and mints in the system).

 Transactions
 ============